CQCL/pytket-docs/manual/manual_zx.rst

     Rewrite.reduce_graphlike_form().apply(diag)
     gv.Source(diag.to_graphviz_str())

 ..
-Inteded to support common optimisation strategies; focussed on reducing to specific forms and work in graphlike form
+Intended to support common optimisation strategies; focussed on reducing to specific forms and work in graphlike form

 The particular rewrites available are intended to support common optimisation strategies.
 In particular, they mostly focus on converting a diagram to graphlike form and working on graphlike diagrams to reduce the number of vertices as much as possible.
 These have close correspondences with MBQC patterns, and the rewrites preserve the existence of flow, which helps guarantee an efficient extraction procedure.

 ..
-May not work as intended if diagram is not in inteded form, especially for classical or mixed diagrams
+May not work as intended if diagram is not in intended form, especially for classical or mixed diagrams

 .. warning:: Because of the focus on strategies using graphlike diagrams, many of the rewrites expect the inputs to be of a particular form.
 This may cause some issues if you attempt to apply them to diagrams that aren't in the intended form, especially when working with classical or mixed diagrams.